Locations

 Considerations:

-Check each extra service’s usage metrics.
-Microsoft 365 admin center and audit logs can show how many users launched Visio, Project, Power BI, etc. For overlapping functionalities, look at third-party tools: are you paying for Zoom or Cisco Webex while having Microsoft Teams as part of M365?
+Check the usage metrics for each extra service.
+Microsoft 365 admin center and audit logs can show how many users launched Visio, Project, Power BI, etc. For overlapping functionalities, consider third-party tools: are you paying for Zoom or Cisco Webex while also having Microsoft Teams as part of M365?

 Are you using a separate mobile device management tool when Intune is included?
 Decide which service to consolidate onto to avoid paying twice.
 If you have external solutions that duplicate an E5 feature and prefer a third-party solution, you might downgrade from E5 and remove that overlapping Microsoft component.
-Conversely, you can drop the third-party subscription costs if you standardize on Microsoft’s solution.
+Conversely, you can eliminate third-party subscription costs by standardizing on Microsoft’s solution.

 Impact: